top of page

 Contact me to organize a custom tour or book an ongoing tour for an unforgettable experience.
 Let's discover Japan together!

-The History of Sushi: From Ancient Preservation Technique to Global Culinary Delight
+History of Sushi: From Ancient Preservation to Global Culinary Delight

 Few dishes have made as significant an impact on global cuisine as sushi.
 Today, sushi is not only a symbol of Japanese culture but a beloved culinary art form enjoyed worldwide.
 But to truly appreciate sushi, one must understand its fascinating journey.
 The history of sushi dates back over two millennia, evolving from an ancient preservation method to the intricate, mouthwatering dish we enjoy today.